Jember Regency

-Jember Regency is a regency of East Java province, Indonesia.
-The population was 2,332,726 at the 2010 census and 2,536,729 at the 2020 Census.
-Its administrative capital is the urban area of Jember, which with 359,184 inhabitants in 2020 is the third largest urban area in East Java province (after Surabaya and Malang) but does not have municipality or city status as it is split between three separate districts.
+Jember Regency is a regency of East Java province, in Indonesia.
+The land area is 3,314.13 km2, and the population was 2,332,726 at the 2010 census and 2,536,729 at the 2020 Census; the official estimate as at mid 2024 was 2,615,874 (comprising 1,306,216 males and 1,309,658 females).
+Its administrative capital is the urban area of Jember, which with 369,415 inhabitants in mid 2024 is the third largest urban area in East Java province (after Surabaya and Malang) but does not have municipality or city status as it is split between three separate administrative districts (kecamatan).
 Jember is famous for its tobacco farms and traditional food called tape which is made of fermented cassava.

 Geography

-Jember Regency has a total area of 3,306.69 km2.
+Jember Regency has a total area of 3,314.13.69 km2.
 It shares its borders with the regencies of Lumajang (to the west), Probolinggo, Bondowoso and Situbondo (to the north), and Banyuwangi (to the east).
 To the south lies the Indian Ocean, where the regency includes the island of Nusa Barong, located to the south of Java.

 Administrative districts

-Jember Regency consists of thirty-one districts (Indonesian:kecamatan), listed below with their areas and their populations at the 2010 Census and the 2020 Census.
-All districts have the same name as the towns which provide their administrative centres.
-The table also includes the number of villages (rural desa and urban kelurahan) in each district, and its post code(s).
+Jember Regency consists of thirty-one districts (Indonesian: kecamatan), listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as of mid 2024.
+All districts have the same name as the towns or villages which provide their administrative centres.
+The table also includes the locations of the district administrative centres, the number of villages in each district (totaling 226 rural desa and 22 urban kelurahan - the latter comprising the 3 districts forming the Jember urban area), and its post code(s).

 Notes: (a) includes the substantial offshore island of Nusa Barong (Pulau Nusa Barong, which forms the administrative village - or desa - of Puger Wetan) as well as 13 much smaller offshore islands. (b) includes 2 small offshore islands. (c) includes 12 small offshore islands. (d) except Karanganyar village, which has the post code of 68132. (e) includes 22 small offshore islands. (f) except Tegalrejo village, which has the post code of 68118. (g) except Plalangan village, which has the post code of 68113. (h) the last three districts (indicated by "(h)" above) together constitute the urban area of Jember town.

+Jember urban area

+The "town" of Jember is composed of 3 separate districts (kecamatan) but has no overall administration below the Regency level.
+It is subdivided into 22 kelurahan as follows: